KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

 ### Complex Types

-Complex types are made up of mostly new types and capabilities in v0.12.

-3. Let's take a look at them in action
+Let's take a look at them in action

  ```bash
  cd complex